 - Apply the principle of least privilege- Ensure that all users have minimal privileges on the Web server (including interactive end-users and service accounts).

 - Use multifactor authentication-Implement multifactor authentication for user connections to Web applications and the underlying website infrastructure.

 - Change the username and password of the default provider-The default provider credentials are not secure – they are usually readily available on the Internet.
 Changing the default user names and passwords will prevent an attack using the default credentials.

 - Disable useless accounts-Disable accounts that are no longer need, such as guest accounts or individual user accounts that are no longer use.

 - Use the security checklists-Audit and reinforce configurations based on application-specific security checklists on the system.

 - Use the white list of applications-Use RAM Application Scanner to whitelist and disable modules or features that offer features that are not needed for business purposes.

-- Use network segmentation and segregation-Segmentation and network segregation make it more difficult for attackers to move sideways in connected networks.
+- Also, Use network segmentation and segregation-Segmentation and network segregation make it more difficult for attackers to move sideways in connected networks.
 For example, placing the Web server in a properly configured demilitarized zone limits the type of network traffic allowed between the systems in the DMZ and the systems in the internal corporate network.